Maine Law Enforcement Issues Important Reminder as New School Year Starts

-As teachers and students all over the state prepare to start a brand new school year this week, Maine's law enforcement agencies have taken to social media to remind drivers to go slow in School Zones!
+In the past, Maine's law enforcement agencies have taken to social media to remind drivers to go slow in school zones.

-"Please remember children will be standing beside the roadways, school buses will be making frequent stops, and there may be additional congestion around school drop off and pick up areas.
-Let us help our amazing bus drivers protect their valuable cargo, OUR CHILDREN."
+Please remember children will be standing beside the roadways, school buses will be making frequent stops, and there may be additional congestion around school drop off and pick up areas.
+Let us help our amazing bus drivers protect their valuable cargo, OUR CHILDREN.

-"If you see flashing yellow lights, it does not mean speed up.
-It means prepare to stop.
-One more thing, we have cameras on the school bus, so do not ever pass a stopped school bus with red flashing lights."
+If you see flashing yellow lights, it does not mean speed up.
+It means preparing to stop.
+One more thing, we have cameras on the school bus, so do not ever pass a stopped school bus with red flashing lights.

 Even the Maine Department of Transportation got in on the action.

-"As the start of the school year draws near, be mindful of children and other pedestrians crossing the roads, and drive with caution and patience around school zones and buses."
+As the start of the school year draws near, be mindful of children and other pedestrians crossing the roads, and drive with caution and patience around school zones and buses.

 Let's set the example for how to behave, rather than be an example of what not to do.